o1-labs/docs2/docs/zkapps/snarkyjs/smart-contracts.md

 ## Custom data types

-Smart contract method arguments can be any of the built-in SnarkyJS types.
+Smart contract method arguments can be any of the built-in o1js types.

 However, what if you want to define your own data type?

-You can create a custom data type for your smart contract using the `Struct` function that SnarkyJS exposes.
+You can create a custom data type for your smart contract using the `Struct` function that o1js exposes.
 To do this, create a class that extends `Struct({ })`.
 Then, inside the object `{ }`, define the fields that you want to use in your custom data type.

 For example, if you want to create a custom data type called `Point` to represent a 2D point on a grid.
 The `Point` struct has no instance methods and is used only to hold information about the `x` and `y` points.